ehsannarmani/EasyBot/README.md

 ```kotlin
 bot.startPolling(timeout = 60)
 ```
-#### 1. Use Webhook: In this type, automaticlly webserver will create with Ktor and automaticlly bot will call setWebhook (you don't need to setWebhook)
+#### 1. Use Webhook: In this type, automatically webserver will create with Ktor and automaticlly bot will call setWebhook (you don't need to setWebhook)
 ```kotlin
 bot.launch(
     port = 3000,